bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- Partly Cloudy
+- Breezy and Mostly Clear
-- 93% humidity
+- 91% humidity
-- 13 mph wind
+- 15 mph wind
-- 44% cloud cover
+- 31% cloud cover
 - 30 AQI 🟩
 - 0.38 inches of rain in the past 24 hours
 - 0.16 inches of rain expected in the next 48 hours